 The Hollies biography

-The Hollies are a well-respected British beat and pop band that formed in the early 60s.
+The Hollies is a British beat and pop band that formed in the early 60s.
 Initially they had a squeaky-clean image and were famous for their rich vocal harmonies, rivaling those of The Beach Boys.
 Between 1964 and 1969, only two Hollies songs failed to reach the UK Top 10.
 Their most famous member was Graham Nash, who left in 1968 to form the folk supergroup Crosby, Stills & Nash.
 Two of the core members, drummer Bobby Elliott and lead guitarist Tony Hicks, still perform with The Hollies into the new millennium.
 Allan Clarke (vocals, 1962-71, 1973-99), Graham Nash (guitar, vocals, 1962-68, 1983), Eric Haydock (bass, 1962-66), Vick Farrell (guitar, 1962), Don Rathbone (drums, 1962-63), Tony Hicks (guitar, banjo, mandolin, electric sitar, vocals, 1963-present), Bobby Elliott (drums, percussion, 1963-present), Bernie Calvert (bass, 1966-81), Terry Sylvester (guitar, vocals, 1969-81), Mikael Rickfors (vocals, 1971-73), Denis Haines (bass, 1981-86), Alan Coates (guitar, 1981-2004), Ray Stiles (bass, vocals, 1986-present), Ian Parker (keyboards, vocals, 1991-present), Carl Wayne (vocals, 2000-04), Peter Howarth (vocals, acoustic guitar, 2004-present), Steve Lauri (guitar, vocals, 2004-present)

 When